tldr-pages/tldr/pages/common/mdp.md

 > A command-line based tool to make presentations from markdown files.

-- Launch a presentation from a markdown file in the terminal:
+- Launch a presentation in the terminal from a markdown file:

 `mdp {{presentation.md}}`